glasnt/talks/2015_10_JoomlaDay_Keynote/slides.md

 ---

-# "Fear, Uncertainty<br>and Dopamine" <!-- .slide: class="center" -->
+# "Foot in the Door" <!-- .slide: class="center" -->

-## Paul Fenwick
+Note: "Fear, Uncertainty<br>and Dopamine" - Paul Fenwick

-Note: Amazing talk about a few different issues about hacking brains
+Amazing talk about a few different issues about hacking brains

 Brilliant riff about making contrubutors stick